lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 In each round, we use late resetting to the weights after the first training iteration.
 We expect that the winning ticket will pass the two inputs through the first layer and sum them up in the second layer.
-We train on the interval [-1,1] and test on the interval [1,2].
+We train on random number pairs within the interval [-1,1] and test on random pairs in the interval [1,2].
-We end up with the following results for the root mean squared error.
+We end up with the following tickets and their obtained [root mean-squared-error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) (lower is better):

 ```
 Pruning 0.25 weights => 4 weights still active ~= 0.67%